 We have touched on the various different categories and types of testing in projects and the part the Agile Testing Quadrants diagram can play in helping us work together as software-development teams to deliver high-quality software.

-We are hosting an upcoming webinar that looks at the challenges associated with managing testing.
+We hosted a webinar that looks at the challenges associated with managing testing:

 Are you managing a large scale IT implementation?
 How are you managing the scope of your tests?
 Do you have visibility over all the testing being done and it's progress?
 Do you have remote teams and testers, and are they all collaborating effectively?